scottspace/scottspace.github.io/_posts/2019-11-25-build-an-ai.md

 Figuring out what to use for "m" and "b" is the process called _machine learning_.
-The computer is learning the values that cause it behave correctly, turning input tensors into the outputs we expect.
+The computer is learning the values that cause it to behave correctly, turning input tensors into the outputs we expect.

-Computers do it by guessing.
+Computers do this by guessing.
 If they guess too low, they tweak "m" and "b" a bit so the answer nudges higher.
 If their guess is too high, they do the reverse, nudging lower.

-The first way a machine learns was inspired by teaching and parenting.
+The first way a machine learns was inspired by teaching from a supervisor.
 We give the AI concrete examples.
 We show an input tensor, the output tensor we expect, then ask the AI to guess.
+This is called _supervised_ learning.

 <img alt="i7" width="500" src="https://scott.ai/img/build_an_ai/ai_7a.jpg">